lei-houjyu/Lei-Houjyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am a third-year Ph.D. student at [Computer Science Department, Columbia University](https://www.cs.columbia.edu/), supervised by [Prof. Asaf Cidon](https://www.asafcidon.com/).
-My research interest is storage systems.
+My research interest is storage and ML systems.
 Before joining Columbia, I spent four wonderful years in the [Institute of Parallel and Distributed Systems](https://ipads.se.sjtu.edu.cn/), where I was advised by [Prof. Haibo Chen](https://ipads.se.sjtu.edu.cn/pub/members/haibo_chen) and worked on memory management in the Java Virtual Machine.

-I'm looking for an internship in 2023 summer.
-Please feel free to contact me via [email](mailto:haoyu.li@columbia.edu) if you are interested!
+If you are a Columbia student who would like to join our research projects, please feel free to contact me via [email](mailto:haoyu.li@columbia.edu)!

 Education
 ======
 May.
-2025 (expected) &nbsp; Ph.D. in Computer Science, Columbia University, USA.
+2026 (expected) &nbsp; Ph.D. in Computer Science, Columbia University, USA.
 Mar.
 2021 &nbsp; M.E. in Software Engineering, Shanghai Jiao Tong University, China.
 Jun.
 2018 &nbsp; B.E. &nbsp;in Software Engineering, Shanghai Jiao Tong University, China.